|Follow the Fort LeBoeuf Historical Society on:|

 The Eagle Hotel, a handsome stone building, was built in 1826.
 It has been operated as a restaurant nearly continuously, and now houses the Sugar 'n Spice, an Amish style restaurant, as well as museum rooms on the second and third floors.

 Across from the Eagle Hotel is the Judson House, built sometime after 1800.
-This stately home is furnished in the style of the period, and is open for tours from 11:00 a.m. to 2:00 p.m. on the first and third Saturday from April through October, and at other times by appointment.
+This stately home is furnished in the style of the period, and is open for touring on Thursdays from 10 a.m. to 3 p.m., on Saturdays from 10 a.m. to 4 p.m. and on Sundays from 1 p.m. to 4 p.m.
+Groups tours by appointment.
+Price is $4 for adults, $1 for children up to 12 - Not to exceed $10 per family.
+The price allows you to tour all three historical buildings.
+(For up-date information on individual and group tours go to the BLOG page.)
 Part of the second floor houses our library and extensive geneology collection, as well as a model of the original Fort LeBoeuf, as described in the journal of George Washington.

 Just south of the Eagle Hotel is the only known statue of George Washington in a British uniform.
 This statue, dedicated in 1921, depicts 21 year old George Washington giving the message to the French commandant, ordering them to leave the area.